 The Wilcocks' lifetime commitment to scholarship and international engagement began early.
-After graduating from the University of Illinois, David joined the Peace and worked at the Bureau of Social Science Research in Washington DC, where he met Karen.
+After graduating from the University of Illinois, David joined the Peace

+Corps and taught English in Ivory Coast.
+He received a master's degree in political science from UC Berkeley, and worked at the Bureau of Social Science Research in Washington DC, where he met Karen.
 Karen's family had been evacuated by ship from Korea in 1950, when she was five years old.
 Then she lived in the Philippines, India, and Germany before returning to the US for an undergraduate degree from George Washington University, an MPH in Epidemiology (University of Michigan), and a PhD in Public Health/Epidemiology from the University of Massachusetts.